 The challenge was to come up with an effective process management solution – but one that ensured the lowest level of visibility.

-Hampshire-based WPL was originally approached by buildings and services consultancy Skelly & Couch following a lunch-and-learn CPD seminar with technical sales manager Dominic Hamblin.
+Pumps expert, Hampshire-based WPL was originally approached for help by buildings and services consultancy Skelly & Couch following an earlier lunch-and-learn CPD seminar with technical sales manager Dominic Hamblin.

 WPL managing director Gareth Jones said the contract drew on the firm’s success in the tourism and leisure market where seasonal flows, environmental protection and visual aesthetics are major considerations for clients and customers.

-WPL’s Off-Mains Drainage Seminar, accredited by the Royal Institute of British Architects (RIBA), explained the options available when mains sewerage is not possible.
+WPL’s Off-Mains Drainage Seminar, accredited by the Royal Institute of British Architects (RIBA), explained the options available to the client when mains sewerage is not possible.

 Environment Agency consent for YSP required high quality discharge to the River Dearne and WPL provided a high specification two-tank modular WPL HiPAF – high performance aerated filter – treatment system.
 The HiPAF was installed by Alive Construction along with duty-standby blowers and GSM telemetry, also provided by WPL, to give extra resilience.